jessdavcode/100-days-of-code/r1-log.md

 **Thoughts:** Great to finally integrate a database and see how the variable system works with TinyDB.

 **Link to work:** Still unpublished for this app.
 Will update when it's published.
 Twitter: [twitter.com/jesssdav]

+### Day 4: January 26, 2020

+**Today's Progress:** Finished app code blocks - downloaded APK and went through process to release on app store (testing, debugging etc).

+**Thoughts:** So cool to see how the Google Play store works!

+**Link to work:** Still unpublished for this app but about to be on the Google Play store!
+I will publish on MIT AI tomorrow.
+Twitter: [twitter.com/jesssdav]